 Gifts are expected and appreciated.

 The business environment in Fiji is still quite patriarchal, and local women are usually expected to take care of housework rather than work.

 Business culture in Fiji

-Expats doing business in Fiji are likely to take some time getting used to certain aspects of the local business culture.
+Expats doing business in Fiji will initially experience culture shock.
 The sooner expats adjust to the changes, the easier assimilation will be.
-Fijians are friendly, hospitable people and often go the extra mile to make expats feel welcome.
-Expect to be invited for dinner at a colleague's home and do accept the offer but remember to take a gift – it will certainly be appreciated.
+Fijians are friendly, hospitable people and tend to go the extra mile to make expats feel welcome.
+Colleagues will typically invite one another for dinner at their home, and it's expected of people to accept the offer and bring a gift – the hosts will certainly appreciate it.

-Expats doing business in Fiji are sure to encounter the country's national drink, kava.
-Though non-alcoholic, this plant-based drink has a mild narcotic effect.
-It's often present in business dealings in Fiji, whether as a gift at an introductory meeting or as a celebration of concluding a successful business deal.
+Expats doing business in Fiji are likely to encounter the country's national drink, kava.
+Though non-alcoholic, this plant-based drink has a mildly narcotic effect.
+It's often present in business dealings in Fiji, whether as a gift at an introductory meeting or as a celebration after concluding a successful business deal.

 Dos and don’ts of business in Fiji